Kvgohokar/TexRAG/README.md

 ### Testing
 Manual testing was conducted using a collection of queries derived from .tex files, with the primary evaluation criteria being mathematical accuracy and the extraction of relevant information.

+### Conclusion
+TexRAG effectively combines advanced open-source tools and custom techniques to accurately process and answer questions based on TeX files.
+This project demonstrates the potential of Retrieval-Augmented Generation for technical documents.
+With further enhancements, TexRAG can streamline the handling of complex LaTeX documents.